Overview

 ## a => [[random numbers....]]

-Most functions are algorithms that assume two-dimensional or one-dimensional arrays.
-The input data is destroyed and used as the output data area.
-This minimizes data copying in the process of performing continuous operations.
+Most functions are algorithms that assume one-dimensional or two-dimensional arrays.
+Input data is destroyed and used as the output data area.
+This minimizes data copying during continuous processing.

-If you have the OpenBLAS loaded, it will call it and run faster.
+If OpenBLAS is loaded, it will be called to operate faster.

 - BLAS library